-0 turn(s) in direction (a)\ Standard:
+0 turn(s) in direction (a) Standard:

-9 turn(s) in direction (a)\ Maximum (hard):
+9 turn(s) in direction (a) Maximum (hard):

-15 turn(s) in direction (a)\

-\ With the adjusting nut fully turned in direction (b)
+15 turn(s) in direction (a) after fully turning in direction (b)

 Rebound damping force

 To increase the rebound damping force and thereby harden the rebound damping, turn the adjusting bolt on each fork leg in direction (a).
 To decrease the rebound damping force and thereby soften the rebound damping, turn the adjusting bolt on each fork leg in direction (b).